-The airline, which has completed its preparation to receive its two brand new aircraft E195-E2 from Brazil-based Embraer, said the latest ERJ-145 would bring the number to eight the 50-passenger-seater aircraft in its fleet.
+The airline, which has completed preparation to receive its two brand new aircraft E195-E2 from Brazil based Embraer, said that the latest ERJ-145 would bring the number to eight the 50-passenger seater aircraft in its fleet.

-The aircraft, with registration number: 5N-BXF, arrived at the Murtala Muhammed International Airport Lagos late last Saturday night.
+The aircraft, with registration number 5N-BXF, arrived the Murtala Muhammed International Airport late Saturday night.

-Disclosing this to journalists, spokesperson of the airline, Stanley Olisa, said the new arrival is a 50-seater aircraft, which would add to the service of the airline, as passenger traffic continues to grow after the COVID-19 lockdown.
+Disclosing this to newsmen, Spokesperson of the airline, Stanley Olisa, said the new arrival is a 50-seater aircraft, which would add to the service of the airline, as passenger traffic continues to grow after the COVID-19 lockdown.

-“We are very glad to announce the arrival of our eighth Embraer 145 Jet, another addition to the fleet of our subsidiary, Air Peace Hopper,” he stated.
+“We are very glad to announce the arrival of our eighth Embraer 145 Jet, another addition to the fleet of our subsidiary, Air Peace Hopper”.

-Olisa reiterated the airline’s commitment to ease the burden of traveling in Nigeria and beyond, disclosing that Air Peace now boasts of 26 aircraft in its fleet.
+Olisa reiterated the airline’s commitment to ease the burden of travel in Nigeria and beyond, disclosing that Air Peace now boasts of 26 aircraft in its fleet.

-According to him, ‘’We’re also gearing up to receive two brand new 124-seat capacity Embraer 195-E2 Jets this month (October), the first set of the 13 we had ordered, with purchase rights for 17 more.”
+”We’re also gearing up to receive two brand new 124-seat capacity Embraer 195-E2 Jets this October, the first set of the 13 we had ordered, with purchase rights for 17 more”, he added.